 Canon cameras and lenses are the choice of professional photographers worldwide and our EOS digital SLR cameras empower you to be creative.
 As a market leader in digital photography we pride ourselves on incorporating the best technology into all our cameras from lenses to sensors and processors, delivering state-of-the-art features, superb image quality and intuitive design concepts that come together to deliver advanced performance you can rely on and enjoy.

 With interchangeable lenses your choice is only limited by your imagination.
 Experiment with different types of photography, sport, wildlife, macro or portraiture.
-There is a lens that is right for you.
-Below is a simple guide to help you with choosing the right lens for your needs, whether to capture wide panoramic vistas, fast moving objects or get the best portrait photos.
+There’s a lens that’s right for you.
+Below is a simple guide to help you with choosing the right lens for your needs, whether it’s capturing wide panoramic vistas, fast moving objects or getting the best portrait photos.